SelfMadeSystem/xinarow/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
-The terms and conditions essentiall boil down to this (this is not legal advice):
+The terms and conditions essentially boil down to this (this is not legal advice):
 - You may use it any way you like
 - You may modify it under these conditions:
     - Your modified copy must have the same license